santanuroul123/argocd-in-one-shot/06_argocd_notifications/README.md

 > Replace `your-email@example.com` with your actual sender gmail address (In which you have created app password).

-> Replace `your-smtp-password` with your actual app password created in gmail.
+> Replace `your-smtp-password` with your actual app password created in gmail as it is (do not remove spaces between them).

 Apply it: